Dental Bridges

 Preservation of Jaw Structure, by uniformly distributing chewing pressures throughout the dental arch, bridges aid in the preservation of the form and structure of your jawbone.

-Enhanced Confidence, Dental bridges can increase self-esteem and confidence in social settings by restoring dental function and improving appearance.
+Enhanced Confidence can increase self-esteem and confidence in social settings by restoring dental function and improving appearance.

-Long-Term Teeth Replacement Solution, Dental bridges, when properly maintained, can endure for many years.
+Long-Term Teeth Replacement Solution, when properly maintained, can endure for many years.

 Risks and Complications,

-While complications with dental bridges are rare, they can occur.
+While complications are rare, they can occur.
 Tooth sensitivity, gum irritation or inflammation, bridge or crown loosening or fracture, decay or damage to the adjacent teeth, bite problems or discomfort.

-The duration of dental bridges can vary depending on several factors, including the type of bridge, the materials used, oral hygiene practices and overall oral health.
-On average, dental bridges can last anywhere from 5 to 15 years or more with proper care and maintenance.
-Here are some factors that influence the longevity of dental bridges,
+The duration can vary depending on several factors, including the type of bridge, the materials used, oral hygiene practices and overall oral health.
+On average, they can last anywhere from 5 to 15 years or more with proper care and maintenance.
+Here are some factors that influence the longevity

 Accidents or trauma to the mouth can damage dental bridges, necessitating repair or replacement.
-The quality of materials used in the fabrication of dental bridges can significantly impact their durability.
+The quality of materials used in the fabrication can significantly impact their durability.
 Porcelain fused to metal (PFM) bridges and zirconia bridges tend to be more durable and long-lasting compared to all-porcelain bridges.

 Good oral hygiene practices, including regular brushing, flossing and dental check-ups, are essential for maintaining the health of the teeth and supporting structures around the bridge.
 Poor oral hygiene can lead to decay, gum disease and other complications that may compromise the longevity of the bridge.

-Excessive force and pressure from chewing hard or sticky foods can place stress on the dental bridge and its supporting structures, potentially leading to premature failure or damage Regular Dental Check-up routine dental visits allow your dentist to monitor the condition of the dental bridge and address any issues promptly.
+Excessive force and pressure from chewing hard or sticky foods can place stress and its supporting structures, potentially leading to premature failure or damage Regular Dental Check-up routine dental visits allow your dentist to monitor the condition and address any issues promptly.

 Frequently asked questions about Dental Bridges